The Tourette Association's Youth Ambassador Program trains teens to talk about Tourette & Tic

 Youth Ambassadors appear in the media and assist with fundraising and awareness raising campaigns.

+Contact your local Chapter, Affiliated Support Group or contact the Tourette Association if you meet the requirements to be a Youth Ambassador and are interested in becoming one.
 Click here to see a listing of all Tourette Association Chapters and their contact information.

 For current Youth Ambassadors:

 VIDEO SHOWING JEN ZWILLING AS A Tourette Association YOUTH AMBASSADOR TO A CLASS

 The Tourette Association gratefully acknowledges the support of the Frank J. Antun Foundation for development of this video.

 Spring/Summer 2015 - Youth Ambassadors on the Move